B2DevUK/B2DevUK/README.md

 - 👋 Hi, I’m @B2DevUK, aka Brandon.
-- 👀 I’m interested in Full Stack Web Development, Software Engineering and Gaming!
+- 👀 I’m a Developer for the FiveM Modification of GTA5
 - 🌱 I’m currently learning react.js, java and lua.
-- 💞️ I’m looking to collaborate on nothing at the moment!
-- 📫 How to reach me: N/A
+- 📫 How to reach me: Discord - B2#9135
-- I am currently studying a Bsc Computer Science